FAMILY COUNSELING

-Problems with one family member may be an indicator of a larger family problem.
-Family therapy is a particular approach to psychotherapy.
-Instead of addressing problems on an individual basis, family counseling recognizes that the problem impacts a number of people, rather than one person, and so the solution should involve all family members.
-It also can help solve conflicts among family members and teach them better ways to handle problems.
+Family therapy or counseling is a particular approach to psychotherapy.
+Instead of addressing problems on an individual basis, family therapy recognizes that a difficult period or transition may impact a number of people, rather than one person.
+So, it provides a solution that involves all family members.

-• Explore family roles, rules and behavior patterns to identify issues that contribute to conflict — and ways to work through these issues
+• Understanding Roles: Explore family roles, rules and behavior patterns to identify issues that contribute to conflict — and ways to work through these issues

 • Substance abuse